edwardmcarl/sec-10-k-scraper/README.md

 - [`black`](https://github.com/psf/black), a hassle-free code formatter
 - [`docformatter`](https://pypi.org/project/docformatter/), to clean up docstrings (enforce triple-quoting, the formatting of summary vs. detailed description, etc.) in compliance with PEP 257

+To run these tools, as well as unit tests, run `poetry run pypyr pypyr/quality-check` in the `backend` directory.

-We use [`pyinstaller`](https://pyinstaller.readthedocs.io/en/stable/) to build our code to a single platform-specific executable, which is then bundled into the Electron app.
+We use [`pyinstaller`](https://pyinstaller.readthedocs.io/en/stable/) to build our code to a platform-specific executable, which is then bundled into the Electron app.

-These tools are currently not called automatically.
-It's highly recommended that you use *all* of them and ensure they throw no errors before committing code.
+These tools are all called automatically:
+- before each build
+- before commits
+Neither operation will succeed if any of the tools or unit tests fail.

 #### To Install Dependencies:
-run `poetry install`
-The key dependency of this project is `zerorpc`, which we use to accept function calls from the Electron frontend and serve their results.
+In the `backend` directory, run `poetry install`, to install python dependencies, and `poetry run pypyr pypyr/download-ner-model` to properly download and bundle the backend's Named Entity Recognition model for your platform.
+Both of these operations are done automatically when you run `npm install` in the root directory.
 #### To Run Python-Related Code:
 `poetry` uses a virtual environment to isolate a python version and set of dependencies from the rest of your system.
 To run commands, prefix them with `poetry run` to make sure you're using the appropriate installations of everything for this project.
-For example, to do type-checking, which would normally be `mypy .`, run `poetry run mypy .`
+For example, to manually perform type-checking, which would normally be `mypy .`, run `poetry run mypy .`
 To launch the backend, which would normally by `python backend_server.py`, run `poetry run python backend_server.py`.

-#### To Build The App:
+#### To Build The Backend:
-`poetry run pyinstaller backend_server.spec --onefile` The resulting executable will be in `backend/dist`.
+`poetry run pyinstaller backend_server.spec`
+The resulting executable and supporting files will be in `backend/dist`.
+You generally don't want or need to do this yourself; to actually use the backend, it needs to be bundled with the frontend.
+Use `npm run build:full` to build the whole app, resulting in a new build of the full app in `ui/dist` that will use the new backend build.

 ### UI